 Which GCSE options should I choose?

-From September 2017, the vast majority of GCSE subjects will be examined in a new style.
-There will be less coursework and more importance placed on the final exam.
-The new style GCSEs will be graded from 1 to 9, where 9 is the best grade you can achieve.
+There is less coursework and more importance placed on the final exam.
+The new style GCSEs is graded from 1 to 9, where 9 is the best grade you can achieve.
 There is no direct match to the old GCSEs, but 4 will be a pass mark, and 5 considered a strong pass.

-When young people progress to college or school 6th form in September 2017 they will have to re-take their English and or maths if they have not achieved a grade 4 in these subjects.
+When young people progress to college or school 6th form they will have to re-take their English and or maths if they have not achieved a grade 4 in these subjects.